CoFH/cofh.github.io/docs/resonant-end-stone/index.md

 Touch](https://minecraft.gamepedia.com/Silk_Touch) enchanted pickaxe.

-When resonant end stone is broken, some [resonant ender](/docs/resonant-ender/) comes flowing out.
+When resonant end stone is broken, some [resonant ender](/docs/resonant-ender/) comes flowing out, which can be dangerous when mining it.
 This fluid cannot be picked up and eventually disappears.
-Due to the teleporting effects of the fluid, players should be careful when mining resonant end stone.
+If a Silk Touch enchanted pickaxe is used, no fluid comes flowing out.

 Usage